Things I learnt when self-hosting my own podcast

 I then store the resulting CSV file in an S3 bucket, and write its ID into a database.

-Then, the podcast stats page is some ugly PHP that iterates through all the log lines, and does the counting and matching.
-It discards requests that aren’t 750KB (which is roughly one minute of audio); which currently means it won’t catch any clients who request audio in 250KB chunks, for example; not sure there are too many of those, but I should look.
+Then, I used to run some ugly PHP that iterates through all the log lines, and does the counting and matching.
+It discards requests that aren’t 750KB (which is roughly one minute of audio); which currently means it won’t catch any clients who request audio in 250KB chunks, for example; not sure there are too many of those.
+It was fun, but OP3 does a much better job of spotting bots and nonsense traffic.

 Hope that’s interesting to some.
 Use the 'contact us’ page if you’ve questions.